The Best Women’s Hunting Jackets of 2024

 While this jacket is warm, the pockets are warmer.
 During a mid-November mule deer hunt, these pockets came in clutch while I quartered the buck.
 As soon as my hands started to go numb, I shoved them into the fleece pockets for quick warmth, so I could get back to dressing the animal.
 However, the jacket’s cuffs are too tight, which makes it uncomfortable and difficult to layer, and the cuff’s loud velcro isn’t exactly stealthy.

-Best on a Budget: Nomad Women’s Harvester NXT Jacket
+Best Budget: Nomad Women’s Harvester NXT Jacket

 Pros